 backward compatibility, it also reads

-rename such sections to
+you should rename such sections to

-mysql.server supports the following options.
+The mysql.server script supports the

 The path to the MySQL installation directory.